eliemichel/glfw3webgpu/README.md

 	while (!glfwWindowShouldClose(window)) glfwPollEvents();
 	glfwDestroyWindow(window);
 	glfwTerminate();

 	return 0;
 }
 ```

 **NB** The linking process depends on the implementation of WebGPU that you are using.
 You can find detailed instructions for the `wgpu-native` implementation in [this Hello WebGPU chapter](https://eliemichel.github.io/LearnWebGPU/getting-started/hello-webgpu.html).
+You may also check out [`examples/CMakeLists.txt`](examples/CMakeLists.txt).

 License
 -------